briandorsey/wavref/content/wav_general.md

 WAV files are based on the RIFF format which is made up of chunks of data with an `id`, `size` and binary data for each.
 The format is very extensible, and has been in use for over 30 years, leading to a *very* wide variety of chunks which could be in a file.
 Applications are expected to ignore chunks they don't use and preserve them when editing files (in practice, many applications only preserve chunks they use).

+## WAV file structure

+TODO: overview and some visualizations

-# normalization in this book
+## normalization in this book

 TODO: note about normalizing field names